lyc102/reversi/README.md

 This is the game Reversi.
 For the rules on this game, please check https://en.wikipedia.org/wiki/Reversi

 Click outside of the board to pass.
-Double pass ends the game.

 The stone state is given by the 8 x 8 matrix u.
+Values
-Values  0: empty;   1: black;   -1: white
+0: empty;   1: black;   -1: white

 - Run Reversi.m to play the game
 - Run ReversiAI.m to play the game with AIs